lkiesow/python-feedgen/doc/user/fork.rst

 * Rename the remaining properties so their names don't necessarily match the RSS elements they map to.
 Instead, the names should be descriptive and easy to understand.
-* Add shorthand for generating the RSS: Just try to converting your :class:`~feedgen.feed.Podcast` object to :obj:`str`!
+* Add shorthand for generating the RSS: Just try to converting your :class:`~feedgen.podcast.Podcast` object to :obj:`str`!
 * Improve the documentation